opencord/docs/profiles/seba/install.md

 The main reason to install the SEBA Profile by installing its standalone components is if you're developing on it and you need granular control.

-There are the components included in the `seba` chart:
+These are the components included in the `seba` chart:

 - [VOLTHA and etcd-operator](../../charts/voltha.md)
 - [seba-services](../../charts/seba-services.md)